bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 ~~~
 {: #snippet-json2rdf-pseudocode title="Pseudo code of the algorithm implemented by JSON2RDF."}

-The algorithm is initiated by calling the `parse` function (in Java, it should be called in the `main` method) as follows, where `top` is the root of the JSON object (i.e. configuration data as a JSON tree that complies to a given YANG model), and `ontology` is the output of the Y-MODEL-TO-RDFS-OWL step:
+The algorithm is initiated by calling the `parse` function as follows, where `top` is the root of the JSON object (i.e. configuration data as a JSON tree that complies to a given YANG model), and `ontology` is the output of the Y-MODEL-TO-RDFS-OWL step:

 ~~~
 call parse(top, nil, namespace, ontology)